 Ghost pepper is one of the top 10 hottest peppers in the world.
-And certified as the hottest chili pepper in 2007 by Guinness world records.
+And certified as the hottest chili pepper in 2007 by Guinness World Records.
 It's about 400 times hotter than the standard jalapeno pepper.

-Recently, this hot chili pepper is gaining popularity for its signature heat and its complex spicy flavors.
+Recently, this hot chili pepper is gained popularity for its signature heat and its complex spicy flavors.
 And now, ghost pepper sauces are the best sellers-from the local farmers market to the big online stores.

 What does a ghost pepper look like?

 The size of the matured pepper ranges from 2.5cm to 3.5 cm.
-Many factors are responsible for its heat and length, including weather and the temperature.
+Many factors are responsible for its heat and length, including weather and temperature.

 To our surprise, apart from the fiery red color, these are also available in other spectacular colors like chocolate, yellow, green, peach, purple, white, and more.

-How hot is Ghost Peppers?
+How hot are Ghost Peppers?

-Without getting into its technical background and heat measuring units, its heat is so outrageous that one can feel its tremendous heat even with sniff.
+Without getting into its technical background and heat measuring units, its heat is so outrageous that one can feel its tremendous heat even with a sniff.

 How does this taste like?

-The heat sensation is fiery hot for about 15 minutes to one hour according to the individual’s tolerance level.
+The heat sensation is fiery hot for about 15 minutes to one hour, according to the individual’s tolerance level.